Venezuelan Mexicans: History

-Bolivarian diaspora
+Venezuelan refugee crisis

-The most recent influx of immigrants has resulted from the Bolivarian diaspora, a diaspora occurring due to the adverse effects of the Hugo Chávez and his Bolivarian Revolution in Venezuela.
+The most recent influx of immigrants has resulted from the Venezuelan refugee crisis, a crisis occurring due to the adverse effects of the Hugo Chávez and his Bolivarian Revolution in Venezuela.
 Compared to the 2000 Census, there has been an increase from the 2,823 Venezuelan Mexicans in 2000 to 10,063 in 2010, a 357% increase of Venezuelan-born individuals living in Mexico.

 Mexico granted 975 Venezuelans permanent identification cards in the first 5 months of 2014 alone, a number that doubled that of Venezuelans granted ID cards altogether in 2013 and a number that would have represented 35% of all Venezuelan Mexicans in Mexico in the year 2000.

 During June 2016, Venezuelans surpassed Americans (historically, first) for number of new work visas granted.
 The 1,183 visas granted in June were a 20% increase from the 981 granted in May.
 The main destinations are Mexico City, Nuevo León and Tabasco (due to the state's petroleum industry).

 As of May 2017, Venezuelans were first in the number of permanent residency cards granted and the number of visas granted to "visiters for humanitarian reasons" (Tarjetas de Visitantes por Razones Humanitarias).
 In the first six months of 2017, 1,420 Venezuelans had sought asylum in Mexico.
 Resulting in Venezuelans making up 21% of the total asylum seekers in Mexico, significantly up from the 4% of total asylum seekers in the first half of 2016.

 In 2019, Mexico received 17,254 Venezuelan migrants.
 In December 2021, the Secretariat of the Interior announced that it would require Venezuelans apply for travel visas in order to enter the country.